min2ha/ukwa-site/content/target/40342/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Telling their Stories - Barton and the Great War

 The project will work with young people aged 11-25 from the small estuary town of Barton-Upon-Humber and surrounding villages, drawing comparisons between the youth of the men entering service and the young people we have in our town today.